Node bipartition for rigidity and localization of networks with heterogeneous sensing

-Merging is an important operation to maintain rigidity in formation control and network localization, which results in changes in the node set or interconnection structure of sensing and communication links.
+Merging is an important operation to increase the network scale while maintaining rigidity in formation control and network localization.
+It results in changes in the vertex set or interconnection structure of sensing and communication links.
 In this subsection, we study merging by two types of operations.
 The first type is connecting two globally SA-RoD rigid frameworks by adding edges.
 The second type is contracting vertices of two globally SA-RoD rigid frameworks.
 Existing works on merging distance or bearing rigid graphs can be found in \cite{eren2005merging} and \cite{lyjbmin}.